juanjoiie/data_analyst_nexmart/README.md

   |FISCHER|	                3|	                  9|	                 5|
   |FEIN|	                   2|                   9|	                96|

+  * The biggest manufacturers with potential in their data quality are Bosch and Fischer, even thought the number of product are different, most of their values remain populated with data, on the other side, Fein could improve its data quality by making few adjustments in some product desctiption.

 # Question 2

   |Manufacturername|	   Total_Articles|	    Short Descriptions|	      Long Descriptions|	    Properties Technical Details|	Properties Price Quantity|